complexphoton/MESTI.m/README.md

 5. Angle dependence of the metalens above
 <img src="./examples/2d_metalens_full/metalens_Strehl_ratio_and_transmission_eff.png" width="400" height="300">

-## Reference
+## Reference & Credit

 For more information on the theory, capability, and benchmarks (*e.g.*, scaling of computing time, memory usage, and accuracy), please see:

 - Ho-Chun Lin, Zeyu Wang, and Chia Wei Hsu, "Full-wave solver for massively-multi-channel optics using Schur complement,"  [arXiv:2203.xxxxx](https://arxiv.org/abs/2203.xxxxx) (2022).

-Please cite the above paper if you use MESTI for your work.
+Please cite this paper when you use MESTI.